-As of 2020, according to Genworth’s Cost of Care Survey 2019, the average statewide cost of assisted living in Iowa is $4,078 / month.
-The most affordable assisted living can be found in Ames ($3,610 / month) and Sioux City ($3,700 / month).
-In the areas of Davenport and Des Moines, the average monthly cost of assisted living is just over the statewide average at $4,165 – $4,350.
-The areas of the state where assisted living is the costliest are Waterloo ($4,601 / month), Dubuque ($4,579 / month), and Iowa City ($4,500 / month).
+According to Genworth’s Cost of Care Survey 2021, the average statewide cost of assisted living in Iowa is $4,367 / month.
+The most affordable assisted living can be found in Davenport ($4,350 / month) and Sioux City ($4,148 / month).
+In the areas of Iowa City and Waterloo, the average monthly cost of assisted living is just over the statewide average at $4,410 – $4,566.
+The areas of the state where assisted living is the costliest are Des Moines ($4,803 / month) Cedar Rapids ($4,748 / month).

-Sioux City has the most inexpensive adult day care with a daily average of $35.
-That said, the following areas all have average daily rates between $60 and $65: Des Moines, Waterloo, Cedar Rapids, Iowa City, and Dubuque.
-The costliest day care is found in Ames with an average rate of $80 / day, which is just above the national daily average of $75 / day.
+Sioux City has the most inexpensive adult day care with a daily average of $50.
+That said, the following areas all have average daily rates between $50 and $62: Cedar Rapids, Iowa City, and Ames.
+The costliest day care is found in Davenport, with an average rate of $78 / day.

 Medicaid in Iowa also offers Medicaid Waivers, intended to provide long-term care for those who are elderly and / or disabled.
 These waivers are meant to provide these individuals support and services to assist them in aging in their homes and communities, rather than be placed in nursing homes.
 Please note: Medicaid waivers are not entitlement programs.
-This means that there is limited capacity for participants, and once the enrollment cap is met, there will be a waitlist for services.
+This means there is limited capacity for participants, and once the enrollment cap is met, there will be a waitlist for services.

 The Home and Community Based Services Elderly Waiver provides in-home care and support for Iowa residents who require care equivalent to that which is provided in a nursing home.
 This program allows for consumer direction, meaning eligible applicants are able to choose which services best benefit them and who to hire, including some family members.
 Other benefits may include attendant care, home health aide, nursing care, chore services, and home and vehicle modifications.